Kahnezzer/OldNewEngland/README.md

 1. Download and install [Wabbajack](https://www.wabbajack.org/).
 2. Download the `.wabbajack` file from the [Nexus page](https://www.nexusmods.com/fallout4/mods/94959).
 3. Open Wabbajack and select **Install from Disk**, pointing it to the `.wabbajack` file.
-4. Choose an install location (avoid `Program Files` and OneDrive).
+4. Choose an install location (avoid Program Files).
 5. Click **Install** and let it complete.
 6. Launch the game through **Mod Organizer 2**.